Before you start: do you actually want to self-host?

 hermes setup

-This will prompt you for your LLM provider preference and generate the initial config files.
-It creates ~/.hermes/.env, ~/.hermes/config.yaml, ~/.hermes/MEMORY.md, and ~/.hermes/USER.md.
+This prompts for your LLM provider preference and generates the initial config files: ~/.hermes/.env, ~/.hermes/config.yaml, ~/.hermes/MEMORY.md, and ~/.hermes/USER.md.
 These are the core files — do not delete them.

 Phase 4: LLM provider configuration

 Hermes supports 400+ models.
-OpenRouter is the recommended starting point — one API key gives you access to Anthropic, OpenAI, Mistral, Llama, and 60+ other providers without managing multiple accounts.
+OpenRouter is the recommended starting point — one API key gives access to Anthropic, OpenAI, Mistral, Llama, and 60+ other providers.
 Get a key at openrouter.ai.

 chmod 600 ~/.hermes/.env